AP Top 25: No. 23 Army ranked for 1st time since 1996

 Army being ranked has been a rarity since the early 1960s.
 From 1963-2017, there have been only two seasons in which the Black Knights appeared in the AP Top 25.
 In 1985, Army was No. 19 for one week on its way to a 9-3 season.
 In 1996, Army went 10-2 and was ranked in four of the final five polls of the season.
 The Cadets finished 25th that season.

 Army managed just one winning record from 1997-2015.
 But under coach Jeff Monken, who took over in 2014, Army has had three straight winning seasons.
-The Black Knights head into the Navy game looking for a third straight victory against the Midshipmen and a second consecutive 10-win season.
+The Black Knights head into the Navy game on Dec.
+8, looking for a third straight victory against the Midshipmen and a second consecutive 10-win season.

+Monken said reaching the Top 25 was not so much the goal for Army as finishing in the Top 25.
+But you can't do one without the other.

 The Cadets are on a seven-game winning streak since losing in overtime at Oklahoma on Sept.
 22.